Next two to three months will be crucial for Afghanistan's future: India's assessment | Law-Order

 - India

-The next two to three months will be crucial for Afghanistan's future and India has been pushing for a political solution that could be in the form of a broad-based power-sharing agreement with the continuation of the current system of governance, people familiar with the developments said on Monday.
+The next two to three months will be crucial for Afghanistan's future and India supports a political solution that could be in the form of a broad-based power-sharing agreement with the continuation of the current system of governance for stability in the war-torn country, people familiar with the developments said on Tuesday.

 As the Taliban continues its offensive, Pakistan has been keeping open its supply lines as well as tactical and logistics support to the outfit and is even allowing treatment of injured Taliban fighters in Pakistani medical facilities, they said.

+According to India's assessment, the security situation in Afghanistan could deteriorate further as the Taliban may step up its offensive after the complete withdrawal of US troops by August 31.

-According to the assessment by India and several other countries, the Afghan National Security Forces (ANSF) are capable of defending the country but they need international support to deal with the Taliban offensive.
+They said India and several other countries believe that the Afghan National Security Forces (ANSF) are capable of defending the country and they are looking for international support to deal with the Taliban offensive.

-India has been supporting the current government headed by President Ashraf Ghani in Kabul and helping it ''in whatever way we can'', the people cited above said.
+India has been supporting the current government headed by President Ashraf Ghani in Kabul and helping it ''in whatever way we can'', the people cited above said, adding New Delhi is working on ''multiple tracks'' and engaging with all the stakeholders.

-Afghanistan has been witnessing a series of terror attacks and large-scale violence by the Taliban as it looks at expanding territorial control after the US started withdrawing its forces on May 1.
+Afghanistan has been witnessing a series of terror attacks and large-scale violence by the Taliban as it looked at expanding territorial control after the US started withdrawing its forces on May 1.

-With the US withdrawing majority of its forces, the Taliban has made rapid gains taking control of several border crossings and rural areas, triggering mounting global concerns resulting in hectic parleys among leading players like Russia, India, the US and Iran.
+With the US withdrawing majority of its forces, the Taliban have made rapid gains taking control of several border crossings and rural areas, triggering mounting global concerns and hectic parleys among leading players like Russia, India, the US, Iran and several other countries.

 ''If there is no power-sharing deal, then there is a possibility of Afghanistan plunging into a civil war,'' said one of the persons cited above.